-In 2022, SCP received an 'A' issuer credit rating from S&P Global Ratings that was reaffirmed in 2024.
+In 2021, SCP received an 'A' issuer credit rating from S&P Global Ratings that was reaffirmed in 2024.
 SCP's investor-grade credit rating is important in negotiating favorable power contract terms and reflects the agency's fiscal strength.
 SCP has no outstanding debt.
-Although SCP issued \$775.6 million in pre-pay bonds in 2024 that provide its customers with significant cost reductions on energy costs, those bonds are underwritten by Goldman Sachs and do not impact SCP's borrowing capacity.
+In 2024, on behalf of SCP, the California Community Choice Financing Authority (CCCFA) issued \$775.6 million in pre-pay bonds that provide SCP's customers with significant reductions in energy costs.
+Notably, those bonds do not appear on SCP's financial statements or impact SCP's borrowing capacity.

-SCP's latest financial statement from January 2025 shows \$373 million in total assets.
-SCP is targeting an end-of-year reserve balance of \$265 million which reaches the Board of Directors' target reserves of 365 days of annual budgeted operating expenses.
+SCP's latest financial statement from February 2025 shows \$373 million in total assets.
+SCP is targeting an end-of-year reserves balance of about \$268 million which reaches the Board of Directors' target reserves of 365 days of annual budgeted operating expenses.
 SCP's financial policy dictates a minimum reserves balance of 180 days of operating expenses.
-In addition to reserves, SCP has funded a rate stabilization fund with a current balance of \$56 million.
+SCP has funded a rate stabilization fund with a current balance of \$56 million, which makes up a portion of total reserves.
 The rate stabilization fund is meant to provide flexibility in setting competitive rates in future years with a high PG&E PCIA fee.
 Conditions warranting the use of the rate stabilization fund are expected in 2026, but not necessarily in 2027 when service to Lake County would begin, though forecasting the PCIA fee is difficult due to frequent regulatory changes and energy market price movement.
 The fee on SCP customers has varied by over \$100 million in a single year, so the scale of this fee is important to consider.